timsixth/BoostersMiniGameAddon/README.md

 # BoostersMiniGameAddon

 > [!CAUTION]
-> This plugin will not be supported.
+> This plugin will not be supported.<br>
-> The addons system in T-MiniGameAPI will be removed in v2.2.0.
+> The addons system in T-MiniGameAPI will be removed in v2.2.0.<br>
 > This plugin will be replaced by module.

 This plugin is a addon to every minigame which uses T-MiniGameAPI.<br>